Brooklyn Center Community Schools Middle/High School Addition & Remodel Plus Elementary Expansion

 The project will dramatically transform the joint middle/high school facility, effectively separating the age divisions to form two schools within the same building.
 The work will encompass nearly 80% of the existing 195,800 sf structure.
 Each school will get a new, secure entrance and learning areas designed around the age-appropriate student experience.
 Classroom remodels will adapt existing spaces to better support the STEAM curriculum: science, technology, engineering, arts, and mathematics.

 The high school/middle school building work is part of a district-wide effort to upgrade buildings and programming.
-Earle Brown Elementary also will get much-needed repairs―plus a significant, two-level addition/remodel to accommodate primary school enrollment demands and a growing early childhood education program.
+The elementary school also will get much-needed repairs―plus a significant, two-level addition/remodel to accommodate primary school enrollment demands and a growing early childhood education program.

 To keep construction moving during the latter half of the 2018-2019 academic year, the project was phased so middle-schoolers could remain in place while high-school students attended some classes in leased space within a former college building.
 The district bused those older students between that “south campus” location and the middle/high-school facility (the “north campus”).